Ilink/dir_r/README.md

 dir_r
 =====

-Ruby function to recursively find all files within a directory
+Ruby script to recursively find all files within a directory